draftbit/react-native-jigsaw/README.md

 Our legacy implementation included an object, like you see `pointerEvents` above.
 Moving forward, everything should be a function, like `createImageProp()`.
 The reason is that its easier to maintain and update across the board when features change inside the builder.

 If you're having doubts, use a function.
 If that function doesn't exist, create it!

-All the functions live inside [packages/types/src/component-types](https://github.com/draftbit/react-native-jigsaw/blob/master/packages/types/src/component-types.ts)
+All the functions and SEED_DATA live inside the [draftbit repo](https://github.com/draftbit/draftbit/blob/master/component-mappings).
+The jigsaw repo currently only holds the components, the mapping logic is maintained within the draftbit repo.

 ## Linking